RafaAljahdali/Seraj/README.md

 # Seraj

+Seraj is a clinical monitoring dashboard built as a prototype inspired by NewTech Hackathon.
-It predicts the risk of patient deterioration in the next 12 hours using vitals/labs data, and explains the main reasons behind the prediction.
+It predicts the risk of patient deterioration in the next 12 hours using vitals/labs data, and explains the main reasons behind the prediction (rule-based + optional Gemini LLM).

 ---